How Pedestrians Can Avoid Injury

-- 80 percent of pedestrian crashes are the fault of the pedestrian
+- 80 percent of pedestrian crashes in Baltimore County are the fault of the pedestrian

-- 60 percent of pedestrians killed are adults over age 40
+- 60 percent of pedestrians killed in Baltimore County are adults over age 40

 - Every day someone is hurt or killed crossing the street in Baltimore County

-The Walk Safe campaign aims to educate citizens on the traffic laws that apply to pedestrians, and the specific dangers associated with crossing illegally or while distracted.
-The following resources will help you avoid injury as a pedestrian, and make the roads safer for pedestrians when you're driving.
+The pedestrian safety campaign aims to educate citizens on the traffic laws that apply to pedestrians, and the specific dangers associated with crossing illegally or while distracted.
+The following resources will help you avoid injury as a pedestrian and make the roads safer for pedestrians when you're driving.

 Tips for Walking Safely

-You might be surprised that pedestrian error is often the cause of fatal crashes.
+You might be surprised that pedestrian error is often the cause of fatal crashes in Baltimore County.
 Just as drivers are expected to avoid distractions, it's important for pedestrians to do the same.
-Time of day is also an important factor in these crashes, as the majority of pedestrian crashes happen between 3 and 10 p.m.
+Time of day is also an important factor in these crashes, as the majority of pedestrian crashes in Baltimore County happen between 3 and 10 p.m.

 Here are a few simple safety precautions you can take while walking: